When Vikas Gupta Met Kumkum Bhagya Actor Shabbir Ahluwalia

 He further wrote, "You have been so inspiring , someone I had wanted to dress up like or look like or how you treat people , there has been so many things 😊.
 In my knowing you for now 13 years I think this is my first pic with you👻 Thankyou for being such an amazing example of a man. #inspiration #BalajiFamily #Gentleman #SundayDinner." - (sic)

 Meanwhile, Vikas has been attending various events and also is busy producing new show, Punch Beat that will be aired on Ekta Kapoor's digital media, ALT Balaji.
-About the show, Ekta shared a posted and wrote, "Super proud will soon announce more but for now !!
+About the show, Ekta shared a post and wrote, "Super proud will soon announce more but for now !!
 The coolest school ever !!!
 Produced by the very enterprising @lostboyjourney now also v entertaining after big boss👀😁🤣!!!
 Here comes #puncchbeat !!
-Cast to b revealed soon!!!!"
+Cast to b revealed soon!!!!" - (sic)

 Also, recently, Vikas was also mobbed by his fans when he visited Siddi Vinayak temple along with Ekta Kapoor and her nephew Lakshya.
 Sharing a picture, Ekta wrote, "Posing with one star laqu and Walking with the other star to Siddhi vinayak 🙏🏼🙏🏼🙏🏼🙏🏼( who got mobbed)!!! 😀😀😀😀."

 Also, Vikas had even praised Ekta's show, Kehne Ko Humsafar Hain.
 It is said that Ekta and Vikas share close ties.
-There were reports that Ekta's influence got Vikas to the finals.
+There were reports that Ekta's influence got Vikas to the finals of Bigg Boss.
 But Ekta had rubbished the reports.

 Benafsha Soonawala Gets TROLLED For Her Ramp Walk; Hina Khan & Vikas Gupta SLAM The Haters!